 Are you eligible for the loan?
-Borrowers generally need to be over 18 years of age.
+Borrowers typically need to be over 18 years of age.
 There are other requirements too, but those depend on the lender.
-Some will want you to have a good credit score.
-Others might not allow you to buy inner city apartments.
+Some want you to have a good credit score, while others might not allow you to buy inner-city apartments.
 Always read the eligibility criteria before applying.

-If you provide all the required information, your lender can approve your loan in 2 – 3 business days.
-Some lenders even advertise that they will provide a decision in as little as 60 minutes.
+If you provide all the required information, your lender can approve your loan in 2 – 3 business days, while some lenders even advertise that they can provide a decision in as little as 60 minutes.
 Remember that the more complicated an application, the longer approval can take.

-Pre-approval means your lender will “conditionally” approve you for a specific loan amount.
-It’ll take into account your income, debts and liabilities when deciding this.
+Pre-approval means your lender “conditionally” approves you for a specific mortgage amount.
+It takes into account your income, debts and liabilities when deciding this.
 It’s usually extended for a few months, allowing you to look for a property with a bit more confidence.
 It’s important to note that pre-approval conditions can differ depending on the lender.

-What paperwork do I need to give my lender when applying for a mortgage?
+What paperwork do I need when applying for a mortgage?

 Personal details.
 Your full name, driver’s licence number or some other form of photo ID, phone number and address.

 Employment details.
-Your lender wants to know about your job, how long you’ve been in your position and may even ask for your employer’s contact information to confirm these details.
+Your mortgage provider wants to know about your job, how long you’ve been in your position and may even ask for your employer’s contact information to confirm these details.

 Financial details.
-Your lender will want to know how much you earn and spend.
-They’ll want to see recent payslips, as well as details of your expenses and debts including personal loans or credit cards.
+Your lender wants to know how much you earn and spend, which means they want to see recent payslips, plus details of your expenses and debts including personal loans or credit cards.

 Information about your property.
-The exact paperwork required will depend on the type of property you’re buying.
-You’ll need to tell your lender the property address, the type of property, number of rooms and more.
-Your lender will also want to know if you will be living in the property or are purchasing as an investment.
+The exact paperwork required depend on the type of property you’re buying.
+You need to tell your lender the property address, the type of property, number of rooms and more.
+They also want to know if you are going to live in the property or are purchasing as an investment.

-Will my credit report impact my application?
 Your credit history is important when your lender evaluates your application.
-Lenders want borrowers who have a good track record of paying back credit cards and loans.
-This can be a good sign that they’ll pay back their loan.
-Some lenders will auto-decline those with defaults.
-Others might give you a chance to explain them.
+Lenders want borrowers who have a good track record of paying back credit cards and loans, which can be a good sign that they’ll repay the mortgage.
+Some loan providers auto-decline those with defaults, while others might give you a chance to explain them.
 Specialist lenders may consider borrowers with credit impairment issues.
 Be aware that they might raise the interest rate to accommodate the extra risk they’re taking on.

-Can I switch from a fixed rate to a floating rate or vice versa?
-Most lenders will allow you to switch from a fixed rate to a floating rate or vice versa but some may charge a fee for this.
-If you’re switching from a fixed rate loan, be aware that you’ll usually have to pay a break cost.
-If you want to switch your home loan to another bank, additional fees will apply.
+Most lenders allow you to switch from a fixed rate to a floating rate or vice versa but some may charge a fee for this.
+If you’re switching from a fixed-rate loan, be aware that you usually have to pay a break cost.
+If you want to switch your mortgage to another bank, additional fees apply.

-Why does my lender need a valuation of my property?
-Your lender will want to get an independent valuer to find out what the value of your property is.
-They’ll then use this valuation to work out how much they will lend to you.
+Your lender wants an independent appraisal to find out what the value of your property is.
+They then use this valuation to work out how much they will lend to you.